sstsimulator/sst-macro/docs/manual/manual.md

 Most common are MPI traces which record all MPI events, and SST-macro provides the DUMPI utility ([3.8](#sec:tutorial:dumpi)) for collecting and replaying MPI traces.
 Trace extrapolation can extend the usefulness of off-line simulation by estimating large or untraceable system scales without
-having to collect a trace, it is typically only limited to strictly weak scaling.
+having to collect a trace, but it is limited.

 We turn to on-line simulation when the hardware or applications parameters need to change.
 On-line simulators instead run real application code, allowing native C/C++/Fortran to be compiled directly into the simulator.